ktmeaton/NCBImeta/schema/README_schema.md

 This is a python dictionary (associative array, hash, etc.) with the left side of the colon as the key, and the right side as the value.

 The left side (key) will be the name of the column in the final table and can be changed to whatever the user desires.
 However, please avoid putting spaces in your column names.
+(Note: It is highly recommended to keep the default column names the author has provided.
+These ensure clarity of which database the information comes from.
+In addition, the default column names are all unique allowing for any combination of full-joins or partial-joins of tables)

 The right side is a keyword specific to the biopython API and should not be altered.
 Its format takes several options (1-4).